The Lord of the Ice Garden: Analysis

 Anita Całek notes that one of the themes of the series is the exploration of an alien life and culture, and discusses the role of Vuko as a mediator between human and alien cultures.

 Ksenia Olkusz in turn looked at Vuko's character as that of a soldier or warrior archetype, discussing his role as a hero (a "fantasy warrior"), and his aspects such as being effectively a superhuman or a supersoldier.
 She also discusses the concept of warrior culture as seen in the series, and notes numerous inspirations and references to Scandinavian mythology and Japanese culture (the concept of a samurai).

 Other media

 The series inspired a board game, The Lord of the Ice Garden, published in 2014 in Polish and English.
+A video game titled The Night Wanderer, scheduled for release in 2025, is also based upon the books.